rizwankce/nio-services/SearchService/README.md

   -u, --url <url>         URL to download polis data from --polis-remote-data-file-path <polis-remote-data-file-path>
-                          File Path to store the copied polis data --polis-static-data-file-path <polis-static-data-file-path>
+                          File Path to store the copied polis data -h, --help              Show help information.
-                          **For testing purpose only.** Will use the path as source for polis resource -h, --help              Show help information.
 ```